vanhung4499/one_chat/README.md

 ## Introduction

-An simple ChatGPT mobile application built with Flutter.
+An simple AI Chat application built with Flutter.
+This app uses the [OpenAI API](https://beta.openai.com/docs/introduction) to chat with GPT-3.5 and GPT-4.
+Google Bard and Google Gemini will be added soon.

 ## Features

 - [x] Chat with GPT-3.5
 - [x] Chat with GPT-4
-- [] Chat with Google Bard
+- [ ] Chat with Google Bard
-- [] Chat with Google Gemini
+- [ ] Chat with Google Gemini
 - [x] Helpful prompts to get you started
 - [x] Chat sessions
 - [x] Edit the chat session options (temperature, count, model, etc.)